onjin/mkchangelog/README.md

 - from git log messages matching configured `commit_types` are parsed and grouped by the type.
 - certain groups (types) are sorted by configured `commit_types_priorities`.
 - only configured `commit_types_list` types are rendered, if not `--commit-types [type,type, | all]` was provided
+- you can also set `ignored_revs` list in `.mkchangelog`, to skip certain git revisions by sha

 ### Includes additional git commits from text files